AnswerDotAI/fasthtml/README.md

 </div>

-…you’ll now have a page with a clickable element that changes the text when clicked.
+You now have a page with a clickable element that changes the text when clicked.
 When clicking on this link, the server will respond with an “HTML partial”—that is, just a snippet of HTML which will be inserted into the existing page.
 In this case, the returned element will replace the original P element (since that’s the default behavior of HTMX) with the new version returned by the second route.